Haris-Mughal/Ai-Connectivity-Hackathon/README.md

 # AI Connect - Smarter Network Planning for the Future

-This project is a Retrieval-Augmented Generation (RAG) system that allows users to query embedded datasets related to government energy consumption.
-The system is preloaded with energy datasets in a vector database and provides a conversational AI assistant powered by the OPEN AI Model.
+This project is a Retrieval-Augmented Generation (RAG) system that allows users to query embedded datasets related to 5G network optimization.
+The system is preloaded with 5G network datasets in a vector database and provides a conversational AI assistant powered by the OpenAI Model

 ## Features

-- Preloaded vector database with embedded energy datasets.
+- Preloaded vector database with embedded Network datasets.
 - Query energy datasets using a conversational AI assistant.
 - Supports embedding generation using OpenAI's GPT-4 model.
 - User-friendly interface built with Streamlit.